kitswas/git-for-all/Chapters/chapter2.md

 ### Squash and merge

-> What if I do not want the commits I had creaed while testing out the changes?
+> What if I do not want to keep the commits I had created while testing out the changes?

 Hammer (`squash`) them into a single commit and merge them.